treehopperjen/VibePy/README.md

 ### Using VibePy

 VibePy is a command-line interface application that is run from `application.py`.
-First, enter parameters of the experiment (which are described in the article cited above) and then select which features to use.
-The features can be used individually or together.
-When used together, they will execute in the following order:
+After running the application, select which features to use and enter parameters of the experiment (which are described in the article cited above).
+The features can be used individually or together and, when used together, they will execute in the following order:

     1. Measure and compensate for filtering
     2. Calibrate playback amplitude